 4.2.2 Setup the License server

-Setup the license on the license server (in our case cluster master will also act as the license server) by logging into the server. http://splunk-cm01:8000 and enter username and password (admin/splunk123).
+Setup the license on the license server (in our case cluster manager will also act as the license server) by logging into the server. http://splunk-cm01:8000 and enter username and password (admin/splunk123).

 Note: You might have to update your /etc/hosts in your laptop or the server from where you are trying to connect to the GUI of Splunk with the IP address of the splunk-cm01.